txus/oldterror/Readme.md

 ## Building for Android

 TerrorVM can also be built for Android devices.
-You'll need to install the Android NDK 5c (latest 7 doesn't work).
+You'll need to install the Android NDK 5c (latest 7 doesn't work), and export the environment variable `ANDROID_NDK` to where you installed it.

     $ make -f Makefile.android